janderson4671/byu-cs460-f2022-1/hw-create-vm/README.md

 requires root (administrator) privileges, which you typically don't want to use to run applications on a more general system.

+VirtualBox is the only VM platform that has been tested.
+Another VM platform (e.g., Parallels, VMware, UTM/Qemu) might work, but should be considered experimental.
+Also, you would need to adapt any of the instructions (below) that are specific to VirtualBox to your chosen VM platform.
+Note that VirtualBox will not run on Apple M1/M2 hardware.
+We have included a set of _experimental_ instructions for running UTM/Qemu on M1/M2 laptops below.

+In summary, you have the following choices for VM platform:

+ - Install VirtualBox on your personal system, if supported by your architecture.
+ - Use the VirtualBox software installed on the CS lab machines.
+ - (Experimental) Use an alternate VM platform on your personal system.

 Generally you might select almost any distribution of Linux.
 However, for this class I am asking that you use Debian because the framework has been tested in this environment.

+## VirtualBox (amd64 only)

 1. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).